-Soulfire has been transformed from a photographic art project and calendar, to a multimedia art show based on the experiences of adult survivors of child sexual trauma.
-This year, The Firecracker Foundation partnered with artists to produce works of art that are based on the individual stories of adult survivors of child sexual abuse.
-The artwork will be exhibited throughout 2018 in order to generate dialogue and advocacy for child survivors and the work of The Firecracker Foundation throughout the community.
+Soulfire is a multimedia art show based on the experiences of adult survivors of child sexual trauma.
+The Firecracker Foundation partnered with artists to produce works of art that are based on the individual stories of adult survivors of child sexual abuse.
+The artwork will be exhibited throughout 2020 in order to generate dialogue and advocacy for child survivors and the work of The Firecracker Foundation throughout the community.

-The Soulfire Gala is the biggest fundraiser of the year.
+The Soulfire Gala is our biggest fundraiser of the year.
 Proceeds benefit the holistic healing services of The Firecracker Foundation.

 Soulfire is made possible by the incredible and generous support of our community.
 If you would like to be a part of this year’s Soulfire events, follow the links below.

 We’re coming to you because we know that you believe survivors and support their healing.

 This community has been rocked by the Nassar trial.
 It has become more important than ever to demonstrate your commitment to safety, prevention, and an end to child sexual abuse.
 The Firecracker Foundation was in the trenches before Nassar and we will be here long after to respond to this community’s needs.
 That is why we need the consistent and faithful support of small businesses and corporations like yours to bolster our program offerings.